speth/RMG-Py/documentation/source/users/cantherm/input.rst

 ===========================

-Use a ``thermo()`` function to make CanTherm execute the thermodynamic parameters computatiom for a species.
+Use a ``thermo()`` function to make CanTherm execute the thermodynamic parameters computation for a species.
 Pass the string label of the species you wish to compute the thermodynamic parameters for and the type of thermodynamics polynomial to generate (either ``'Wilhoit'`` or ``'NASA'``).
 A table of relevant thermodynamic parameters will also be displayed in the output file.
+Also, a database file is created for this species in a ``SpeciesDatabase`` folder.

 Below is a typical ``thermo()`` execution function::